xbouind/Bai-LuyuanSense/README.md

     Setting up a Workspace

-Bai LuyuanSense uses Gradle, to make sure that it is installed properly you can check Gradle's website.
+Bai LuyuanSense uses Gradle, to make sure that it is installed properly you can check Gradle's website:https://gradle.org/install/

     1.Clone the repository using git clone --recurse-submodules https://github.com/xbouind/Bai-LuyuanSense 2.CD into the local repository.